 Symptoms such as chest pain or tightness and shortness of breath, or after a heart attack.
 Left heart catheterization can help to determine the location and severity of a possible narrowed coronary artery.

 Suspected degenerative changes or dysfunction affecting the cardiac valves.

-Before heart surgery: If heart valve or surgery is planned, the heart muscle tissue and the coronary arteries are checked for any abnormal changes using cardiac catheterization.
+Before heart surgery: If heart valve or bypass surgery is planned, the heart muscle tissue and the coronary arteries are checked for any abnormal changes using cardiac catheterization.

 Before starting the doctor first needs to know about any other medical problems you may have, such as diabetes, infections, bleeding disorders or allergies.
 It is also important to let the doctors know what medication you use (like anticoagulants, beta blockers or antidiabetics).
 A number of tests need to be completed before the procedure can be started: